inh3/nPool/README.md

  This function serializes a javascript file that contains a constructor function for an object type.
 The file buffer will be cached on the Node.js main thread.

- Each thread, on first execution with a unit of work which requires the file referenced by fileKey, will de-serialize and compile the contents into a V8 function.
+ Each thread, on first execution with a unit of work which requires the file referenced by `fileKey`, will de-serialize and compile the contents into a V8 function.
 The function is used to instantiate a new persistent V8 object instance of the object type.
 The persistent object instance is then cached per thread.
-Every subsequent unit of work referencing the fileKey will retrieve the already cached object instance.
+Every subsequent unit of work referencing the `fileKey` will retrieve the already cached object instance.

  This function can be called at any time.
 It should be noted that this is a synchronous call, so the serialization of the file will occur on the main thread of the Node.js process.
 That being said, it would be prudent to load all necessary files at process startup, especially since they will be cached in memory.